m13253/heif-hdrgainmap-decode/README.md

 Convert HDR photos taken by iPhone 12 (or later) to regular HDR images.

+**⚠️Deprecated!⚠️**

+This project is developed very early when there wasn’t enough documentation.
+Therefore, the algorithms are known to be incorrect.

+Please refer to a more recent project: https://github.com/johncf/apple-hdr-heic

 ## Installation

 First, make sure you have the following packages installed: